ck4adventure/recipe_app_nextjs/FEATURES.md

 As a baker, I want to know how early I need to start in order to be done by a given time.

 ## Completed Recipes App Features

+### Recipe has a Source
+I get recipes from books.
+I get recipes from the internet.
+I get recipes from friends / random one-offs.

+#### Recipe has a type
+"Professional" recipes have sources and can be traced "Family" recipes are anything picked up over the years that's lost its source Might set this on Author as a flag, is_profi

+Author
+- name: prolly do first and last fields and do a virtual full name
+- is_profi: bool, opt, default true

+Source
+- type: personal collection, book, or website
+- title: required if book or site, "Personal Collection" if personal collection
+- year: year published, optional
+- base_url: required if site

+SourceAuthors joins
+- id, author_id, source_id
+- if source is type personal collection, can only have one entry per author

+RecipeSource joins
+- id, recipe_id, source_id, page
+- if source is type personal collection, could be null or sequentially indexed
+- if source is book, requires a page number
+- if source is website, requires a URL

 ### Category Index Page
 Cards can only show the top 5 recipes fo reach before becoming unwieldy.
 A category index page should show all the recipes for a category in alphabetical order.
 - ROUTE: `/recipes/category/[slug]`